afolivieri/telegram_overseer/README.md

 ## Introduction
 Welcome to the Telegram Overseer user guide!
 This tool is designed for easy data collection and analysis from Telegram.
 It's user-friendly for non-programmers, providing insights through various commands.

+Certainly!
+Adding a section called "Updates" to your README is a great idea.
+It helps users track changes and updates over time.
+Below is a suggested write-up for this section:

+---

+## Updates

+### Version 1.01

+**Release Date:** 01/02/2024

+**Major Changes:**

+1. **SQL Table Structure Changes:**
+   - The SQL database structure has been updated.
+These changes are not backward compatible with previous versions.
+Users are advised to start a fresh database setup to accommodate these changes.

+2. **Keywords Search Functionality:**
+   - A new feature, 'Keywords Search', has been added.
+This allows users to search for specific keywords within posts in a case-insensitive manner, enhancing the tool's analytical capabilities.

+3. **Optional Replies Retrieval Flag:**
+   - Users now have the option to include or exclude replies when retrieving messages.
+This makes the data collection process more flexible and tailored to specific analysis needs.

+4. **Direct Link to Messages:**
+   - The SQL database now includes direct links to the original Telegram messages.
+This allows for easier referencing and accessing of the source material directly from the database.

+5. **Forwarded Messages Linking:**
+   - For forwarded messages, links to the original posts are now included in the SQL database.
+This feature provides a better understanding of the message context and origin.

 ### Setting Up a Telegram Developer Account and Obtaining API Credentials

 Before you start using Telegram Overseer, you need to set up a Telegram Developer account and obtain your API ID and API Hash.
 These credentials are essential for the tool to interact with Telegram’s API.
 Follow these steps to set up your account and get your credentials: